Mobility shapes heat exposure inequalities in cities: Results

 Income-related exposure disparities span a wide range across cities (Fig.~\ref{fig:2}e).
 Both models recover a substantial fraction of the observed inequalities but their accuracy differs (see Fig.~\ref{fig:4}b).
-The gravity model strongly underestimates the income exposure difference (Fig.~\ref{fig:4}d; SI Table~\ref{tab:SI_gap_regression_summary}), reflecting the exposure underprediction for low-income groups and slight overprediction for high-income groups in some cities (e.g., Madrid, Sevilla and Vigo; SI Fig.~\ref{fig:SI_E_income_per_city}), thereby compressing the observed exposure differences.
+While the gravity model yields lower mean absolute errors in group-specific exposure levels (SI Table~\ref{tab:SI_E_regression_summary}), the radiation model better preserves the relative exposure contrasts between groups (SI Table~\ref{tab:SI_gap_regression_summary}).
+The gravity model underestimates the income exposure difference (Fig.~\ref{fig:4}d; SI Table~\ref{tab:SI_gap_regression_summary}), reflecting the exposure underprediction for the low-income group and slight overprediction for the high-income group in several cities (e.g., Madrid, Sevilla and Vigo; SI Fig.~\ref{fig:SI_E_income_per_city}), thereby compressing the observed exposure differences.
 In contrast, the radiation model reproduces the income difference much more closely (Fig.~\ref{fig:4}d; SI Table~\ref{tab:SI_gap_regression_summary}), with small and approximately symmetric exposure over- or under-predictions across income groups in most cities (e.g., Madrid, Barcelona and Bilbao; SI Fig.~\ref{fig:SI_E_income_per_city}).

 Age-related exposure differences are much smaller in magnitude (Fig.~\ref{fig:2}e).
-Although regression slopes indicate that both models reproduce the sign and broad ordering of age-exposure differences (Fig.~\ref{fig:4}c and Fig.~\ref{fig:4}d), prediction errors become comparable to the magnitude of the empirical ones, limiting performance for both models (SI Table~\ref{tab:SI_gap_regression_summary}).
-In both cases, gravity and radiation models predicted approximately symmetric exposure over- or under-predictions across age groups in most cities (SI Fig.~\ref{fig:SI_E_age_per_city}).
+Thus, although regression slopes indicate that both models reproduce the sign and broad ordering of age-exposure differences (Fig.~\ref{fig:4}c and Fig.~\ref{fig:4}d), prediction errors become comparable to the magnitude of the empirical ones, limiting performance for both models (SI Table~\ref{tab:SI_gap_regression_summary}).

-The improved performance of the radiation model for income- and age-related exposure differences is reflected by consistent differences in the spatial organization of modeled flows, which are visible in the mobility networks (see SI Figs.~\ref{fig:SI_flows_obs_modeled_income} and \ref{fig:SI_flows_obs_modeled_age}).
+Together, these results suggest that group-agnostic mobility rules using population-based destination-choice mechanisms, combined with group-specific origin activity patterns, can reproduce an important component of aggregate heat exposure disparities across cities.